Uruguayan Civil War: Aftermath

 The government of Montevideo rewarded Brazil's financial and military support at the final stages of the war by signing five treaties in 1851 that provided for perpetual alliance between the two countries.

 Brazil was required to extradite runaway slaves and criminals from Uruguay.
 In fact, during the war, both the Blancos and the Colorados had abolished slavery in Uruguay to reinforce their respective military forces.

 The treaties also allowed joint navigation on the Rio Uruguay and its tributaries and exempted cattle and salted meat exports from taxes.
 The Uruguayan cattle industry was devastated by the war.
 The treaty also acknowledged Uruguay's debt to Brazil for its aid against the Blancos and Brazil's commitment for granting an additional loan.

 Uruguay renounced its territorial claims north of the Río Cuareim, thereby reducing its area to about 176,000 square kilometers, and recognized Brazil's exclusive right of navigation in the Laguna Merin and the Rio Yaguaron, the natural border between both countries.

+The war also affected Uruguay's political and institutional development.
+The prolonged siege required extensive mobilization in Montevideo and contributed to the development of military and bureaucratic institutions.
+After Montevideo's victory in 1851, urban sectors of the Blanco and Colorado elites formed a coalition that supported modernization and state building.
+This postwar coalition relied on bureaucratic and military institutions developed during the siege.
+President Juan Francisco Giró later used this bureaucratic capacity to conduct Uruguay's first national census in 1852.